-- (a) For measurement of insulation resistance and standards to determine quality of insulation resistance, please refer to measures stated in 4.1.2 "Measurement of insulation resistance". - (b) Inspection of coil-ends: - (1) Grease and dust accumulated on coils may cause insulation deterioration and poor cooling effect. - (2) Moisture must not accumulate.
+- (a) Measurement of insulation resistance and standards to determine quality of insulation resistance, please refer to measures stated in 3.1.2 "Measurement of insulation resistance". - (b) Inspection of coil-ends: - (1) Grease and dust accumulated on coils may cause insulation deterioration and poor cooling effect. - (2) Moisture must not accumulate.
 Keep coils warm when motor is not in use if moisture can be seen. - (3) Discoloring.
-This is mainly caused by overheating. - (c) Ensure no movement of wedges from their original position. - (d) Ensure the binding at the coil end is in its normal position.
+This is mainly caused by overheating. - (c) Ensure no untoward change of wedges from original position. - (d) Ensure the binding at the coil end is in its normal position.